turingschool/front-end-curriculum/projects/module-3/stretch.md

 ### Day 1

 Create a private Slack channel with your team members and instructor project manager.
-Submit the following by end of day 1:
+Submit the following by **noon** of day 1:

 * MVP summary with a description the problem you are solving and your audience
+* The API you will use
 * DTR (be as actionable, detailed, and specific as you can)
 * Wireframes of your application (using any electronic or hand-drawn tool you would like)
 * Project management tool (with some cards filled out and assigned to team members)